liquity/dev/README.md

 ### PriceFeed and Oracle

-Liquity functions that require the most current ETH:USD price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Chainlink ETH:USD reference contract for the price data source, however, other options are under consideration.
+Liquity functions that require the most current ETH:USD price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Chainlink ETH:USD reference contract as its primary and Tellor's ETH:USD price feed as its secondary (fallback) data source.
+PriceFeed is stateful, i.e. it records the last good price that may come from either of the two sources based on the contract's current state.

+The fallback logic distinguishes 3 different failure modes for Chainlink and 2 failure modes for Tellor:

+- `Frozen` (for both oracles): last price update more than 3 hours ago
+- `Broken` (for both oracles): invalid timeStamp that is either 0 or in the future, or non-positive (Chainlink) or zero price (Tellor) reported
+- `PriceChangeAboveMax` (Chainlink only): higher than 50% deviation between two consecutive price updates

+There is also a return condition `bothOraclesLiveAndSimilarPrice` which is a function returning true if both oracles are live and not broken, and the percentual  difference between the two reported prices is below 3%.

+The PriceFeed contract can be in one of the 4 different states (called `Status`):

+- `usingChainlink`: Initial system state.
+If Chainlink breaks or changes its price more than the maximum, PriceFeed fetches the price from Tellor, switches to `usingTellor` state and uses the Tellor price provided that it passes all checks: If Tellor turns out to be broken, PriceFeed returns the last good price and switches to `bothOraclesSuspect` state.
+If Tellor is frozen, it switches to `usingTellor` state, while returning the last good price.
+If Chainlink is frozen, PriceFeed switches to `usingTellor`, fetches its price and returns it provided that Tellor is neither broken nor frozen.
+If Tellor is broken or frozen, PriceFeed returns the last good price.

+- `usingTellor`: If both Tellor and Chainlink are live and reporting similar prices, PriceFeed switches back to `usingChainLink` and returns the Chainlink price.
+If Tellor is broken, PriceFeed changes its status to `bothOraclesSuspect` and returns the last good price.
+If Tellor is only frozen, PriceFeed returns the last good price without updating its state.
+If none of the preceding conditions are met, PriceFeed returns the fetched Tellor price, staying in its current state.

+- `bothOraclesSuspect`:  If both Tellor and Chainlink are live and reporting similar prices, PriceFeed switches back to `usingChainLink` and returns the Chainlink price.
+Otherwise, it returns the last good price, staying in its current state.

+- `usingTellorChainlinkFrozen`: TBD

-The current `PriceFeed.sol` contract has a `getPrice()` that through a helper method calls and asserts on an AggregatorV3 `getLatestRoundData()` and multiplies by 10^10 to get the required number of digits.
+The current `PriceFeed.sol` contract has a `fetchPrice()` that through a helper method calls and asserts on an AggregatorV3 `getLatestRoundData()` and multiplies by 10^10 to get the required number of digits.
 The `PriceFeedTestnet.sol` contains additionally, a manual price setter, `setPrice()`.
 Price can be manually set, and `getPrice()` returns the latest stored price.

 ### Keeping a sorted list of Troves ordered by ICR